lethuzulu/instacom-assignment/README.md

     -   A Database
     -   A Leads Module
-    -   A User Module
+    -   A Users Module
-    -   Authentication Module
+    -   An Authentication Module

 -   The User Interface